fabioars/clean-code-php/README.md

 Singleton is an [anti-pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 Paraphrased from Brian Button:
  1. They are generally used as a **global instance**, why is that so bad?
 Because **you hide the dependencies** of your application in your code, instead of exposing them through the interfaces.
 Making something global to avoid passing it around is a [code smell](https://en.wikipedia.org/wiki/Code_smell).
- 2. They violate the [single responsibility principle](#single-responsibility-principle-srp): by virtue of the fact that **they control their own creation and lifecycle**.
+ 2. They violate the [Princípio da Responsabilidade Única](#single-responsibility-principle-srp): by virtue of the fact that **they control their own creation and lifecycle**.
  3. They inherently cause code to be tightly [coupled](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29).
 This makes faking them out under **test rather difficult** in many cases.
  4. They carry state around for the lifetime of the application.
 Another hit to testing since **you can end up with a situation where tests need to be ordered** which is a big no for unit tests.
 Why?
 Because each unit test should be independent from the other.